TakshalModi02/sample-fullstack-application/README.md

 - Total size combined occupied by Frontend and Backend image on disk 1.08 GB

 - Total size occupied by all 4 image together 1.54 GB

+- On github size of frontend and backend image are of size 238 MB and 174 MB respectively

 ## Points covered
 - Docker files has multiple build, to reduce size of image